How to Make Money with Your Car: Financial Freedom with Your Wheels

 For many people, sometimes you just need a drink.
 Saucy is one of several services that specialize in the delivery of alcohol.
 As of this writing it is only available in six cities (Chicago, Los Angeles, Oakland, Sacramento, San Diego, & San Francisco), but they may expand in the near future.

-You might be surprised how many people out there either don't drive, don't like to drive, or can drive but don't have a vehicle.
+You might be surprised how many people out there either don't have a valid driver's license, don't like to drive, or can drive but don't have a vehicle.
 This might be among a group of friends, or you may choose to advertise on sites like Craigslist.

-If you're part of a large group like a church, it's worth asking around.
+If you're part of a large group like a church (or you're interested in starting your own with these church names), it's worth asking around.
 Case in point, about a decade ago I was between moving from one place to another without a car and had to start training for a new job…that was 13 miles away from my apartment.
-Shot a note to the pastor of the last church I went to, he knew someone unemployed with a car, and I gladly paid gas money and $20 a day just to get dropped off in the morning for two weeks.
+Shot a note to the pastor of the last church I went to, he knew someone unemployed with a reliable car, and I gladly paid gas money and $20 a day just to get dropped off in the morning for two weeks.

 Advertise for Someone

-If you are really concerned about your car looking brand new and spotless then this might not be right for you.
-However, if you don't mind wrapping your car in a large advertisement there will be plenty of sponsors willing to pay.
+If you are really concerned about your car looking brand new and spotless, then this might not be right for you.
+However, if your car has a factory paint job and you don't mind wrapping it in a large advertisement for extra money, there will be plenty of sponsors willing to pay via a car advertising company.

 Moving & Hauling Services